Inference for Matched Tuples and Fully Blocked Factorial Designs: Setup and Notation

 \end{assumption}

 We will also sometimes require that the distances between units in adjacent blocks be ``close" in terms of their baseline covariates: \begin{assumption} The blocks satisfy

 \end{assumption}

 We provide three examples of blocking algorithms which satisfy Assumptions \ref{as:close}--\ref{as:close-4}: \begin{enumerate} \item Univariate covariate: When $\mathrm{dim}(X_i) = 1$, we can order units from smallest to largest according to $X_i$ and then block adjacent units into blocks of size $|\mathcal D|$.
 It then follows from Theorem 4.1 of \cite{bai2021inference} that Assumptions \ref{as:close}--\ref{as:close-4} are satisfied as long as $E[X_i^2] < \infty$. \item Pre-stratification: Suppose we have a covariate vector $\tilde X_i = (\tilde X_{1i}, \tilde X_{2i})$, where $\mathrm{dim}(\tilde X_{2i}) = 1$.
 Let $S$ be a function that maps from the support of $\tilde X_{1i}$ to a discrete set $\mathcal S = \{1, \ldots, |\mathcal S|\}$.
 Define $S_{1i} = S(\tilde X_{1i})$.
 For all units with the same value of $S_i$, order the units from smallest to largest according to $\tilde X_{2i}$ and then block adjacent units into blocks of size $|\mathcal D|$.\footnote{If the number of units in a stratum is not divisible by $|\mathcal{D}|$, we could simply assign the remaining units at random or drop them from the experiment.} It follows from Theorem 4.1 of \cite{bai2021inference} that the resulting blocks satisfy Assumptions \ref{as:close}--\ref{as:close-4} with $X_i = (S_{1i}, \tilde X_{2i})$ as long as $E[\tilde X_{2i}^2] < \infty$.
 As an example, suppose $\tilde X_1 = (\text{gender, education level})$ and $\tilde X_2 = \text{income}$.
 In this case, the blocks could be formed by first stratifying according to gender and education level and then blocking on income.
-A similar blocking procedure is used in the experiment conducted by \cite{McKenzie2014} which we revisit in our empirical application in Section \ref{sec:application}. \item Recursive pairing: When $\mathrm{dim}(X_i) > 1$ and $|\mathcal D| = 2^K$ for some $K$, we could form blocks by repeatedly implementing the ``pairs of pairs'' algorithm in Section 4 of \cite{bai2021inference} to successively larger groups of size $2^k$ for $k = 0, 1, \ldots, K$ (see Section \ref{sec:sims-multcovs} below for further discussion).
+A similar blocking procedure is used in the experiment conducted by \cite{McKenzie2014} which we revisit in our empirical application in Section \ref{sec:application}. \item Recursive pairing: When $\mathrm{dim}(X_i) > 1$ and $|\mathcal D| = 2^K$ for some $K$, we could form blocks by repeatedly implementing the ``pairs of pairs'' algorithm in Section 4 of \cite{bai2021inference} to successively larger groups of size $2^k$ for $k = 0, 1, \ldots, K$.
+To do this, units would first be matched into pairs (using for instance the non-bipartite matching algorithm from the \texttt{R} package \texttt{nbpMatching}).
+Next, these matched pairs would themselves be matched into ``pairs of pairs" using the average value of the covariates in each pair, in order to generate groups of size four.
+Continuing in this fashion, we would match pairs of groups until obtaining groups of size $2^K$.
 This is the algorithm we employ in our simulation designs.
 Such an algorithm could again be shown to satisfy Assumptions \ref{as:close}--\ref{as:close-4}. \end{enumerate}